syncfusion-content/uwp-docs/uwp/SfTimePicker/Setting-Null-Value.md

 # Setting Null Value

-AllowNull property can be used to set the SfTimePicker value to Null.When this property is enabled along with the Value property whose value is Null, then the SfTimePicker control will not display any value
+AllowNull property can be used to set the SfTimePicker value to Null.
+When this property is enabled along with the Value property whose value is Null, then the SfTimePicker control will not display any value

 The following code example and screen shot illustrate the usage of the AllowNull property.